MBernAca/PecubeGUI_Doc/docs/source/introduction.rst

 .. _introduction:

-  Let's start here with a quick introduction of the interface.
+''Let's start here with a quick introduction of the interface.''

 When opening PecubeGUI, a window will show up with a welcome message (Figure 1).
 This is the main window where you can access all the functionalities.
 Here, I give a brief overview of the access.

 .. image:: ../images/Input_Parameters_interface.png